BackThe Ashover Book

 B2:Ones right-hand turn first corner, left-hand turn second corner, right-hand turn partner to own side — about ¾ as you are approaching each other up and down the set.

-I would not want to convert this to a three-couple set, but would do it the Scottish way with three working couples in a four couple set: it means after the ones have led the dance twice they need to get down to the bottom sharpish!
+I wouldn't want to convert this to a three-couple set, but would do it the Scottish way with three working couples in a four couple set: it means after the ones have led the dance twice they need to get down to the bottom sharpish!

 Major O'Flacherty Major O'Flacherty: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page